What Is Fascism?

 — Roger Griffin, The Palingenetic Core of Fascist Ideology

-Fascism perceives a stark rift between a glorified foundational period and the present, which it views as tainted by detrimental influences.
-It blames this decline on external forces that have diluted the nation's true essence.
-The objective of fascism, therefore, is to purge, dismantle, and eliminate what it considers the decay of modernity, setting the stage for a fusion of ultranationalism and renewal.
-It is crucial to understand that not all fascistic ideologies uniformly rely on racial or eugenic justifications, as was the case with Nazi Germany and its Nordic myth.
-For example, the Brazilian Integralist Action demonstrates that ultranationalist movements and their associated myths can be based on a collective sense of a varied, multicultural identity.
-In this context, the focus lies on protecting and revitalizing the nation's distinct cultural heritage, rather than on a rigid commitment to racial purity or eugenic principles.
+Fascism envisions a profound divide between a revered foundational era and the present, which it perceives as corrupted by harmful influences.
+It attributes this decline to external forces that have undermined the nation's authentic essence.
+The goal of fascism is to eradicate, dismantle, and eliminate what it deems the corrosion of modernity, paving the way for a synthesis of ultranationalism and renewal.
+Notably, not all fascist ideologies consistently depend on racial or eugenic rationales, as seen in Nazi Germany’s fixation on Aryanism and Nordicism.
+For instance, the Brazilian Integralist Action illustrates that ultranationalist movements and their myths can center on a collective, multicultural identity.
+Here, the emphasis is on safeguarding and rejuvenating the nation’s unique cultural heritage, rather than adhering strictly to racial purity or eugenic ideals.

 Roger Griffin remarks that: